amanmeena14/Astraa/README.md

 ###  **How It Works:**

-**Haven’s AI Avatar** provides **24/7 mental health support** through **confidential, non-judgmental conversations**.
+**Astraa’s AI Avatar** provides **24/7 mental health support** through **confidential, non-judgmental conversations**.
 The avatar listens to users' concerns and offers:
 - **Personalized coping strategies**
 - **Calming techniques**
 - **Relevant resources** to manage mental health, tailored specifically to the emotional needs of abuse survivors.

-Whether a user experiences **panic attacks**, **emotional exhaustion**, or simply needs a safe space to express their feelings, **Haven** is always there, offering a compassionate presence when needed most.
+Whether a user experiences **panic attacks**, **emotional exhaustion**, or simply needs a safe space to express their feelings, **Astraa** is always there, offering a compassionate presence when needed most.
 The best part?
 It's completely confidential—no need to worry about being overheard or judged.
 ![Therapy bot](https://i.ibb.co/RhhLdm9/napkin-selection-1.png)